Scalar quantity

 Vector quantity

-Vector quantity is that quantity, which has magnitude unit of magnitude as well as direction, is called vector quantity.
+Vector quantity is that quantity, which has magnitude unit of

 Or